-- 6 Merry, "Legal pluralism." - 7 R.L.
-Abel, The Politics of Informal Justice, 2 Vols.
-(New York: Academic Press, 1982); S. Henry, "Community justice, capitalist society and human agency: the dialectics of collective law in the cooperative," Law and Society Review 19 (1985): 303. - 8 Merry, "Legal pluralism;" Griffiths, "What is legal pluralism?" - 9 Griffiths, "What is legal pluralism?"
-39. - 10 Griffiths, "What is legal pluralism?"
-38. - 11 Moore, "Law and social change: the semi-autonomous social field as an appropriate field of study," - 12 Moore, "Law and social change: the semi-autonomous social field as an appropriate field of study," - 13 Griffiths, "What is legal pluralism?" - 14 S.E.
-Migot-Adholla, and J.W.
-Bruce, "Introduction: are indigenous African tenure systems secure?" in Searching for Land Tenure Security in Africa, eds.
-J.W.
-Bruce and S.E.
-Migot-Adholla (Dubuque Iowa: Kendall/Hunt Publishing, 1994). - 15 The land issue in the peace accord for El Salvador was vague, contributing to different expectations, which in turn led to serious stumbling blocks in the implementation of the land question.
+- 8. Griffiths, "What Is Legal Pluralism?," 39. - 9.
+Griffiths, "What Is Legal Pluralism?," 38. - 10.
+Moore, "Law and Social Change." - 11.
+Moore, "Law and Social Change." - 12.
+Griffiths, "What Is Legal Pluralism?". - 13.
+S. E. Migot-Adholla and J. W. Bruce, "Introduction: Are Indigenous African Tenure Systems Secure?" in Searching for Land Tenure Security in Africa, ed.
+Bruce and Migot-Adholla (Dubuque, IA: Kendall/Hunt Publishing, 1994). - 14.
+The land issue in the peace accord for El Salvador was vague, contributing to different expectations, which in turn led to serious stumbling blocks in the implementation of the land question.
 The land issue ultimately became the final sticking point in the peace process, serving to block complete demobilization.
-In Nicaragua, the contras re-armed during the peace process over misunderstandings regarding the issue of land access.
-See A. de Soto, and G. del Castillo, "Implementation of comprehensive peace agreements: staying the course in El Salvador," Global Governance 1 (1995): 189-203.
-Subsequent to the end of the Mozambican RENAMO war, the author was employed as a technical assistant to the national land policy reform effort, and observed formidable land tenure problems in the Mozambican interior that significantly aggravated the ongoing peace process.

-16 R. Ek, and A. Karadawi, "Implications of refugee flows on political stability in the Sudan," Ambio 20 (1991): 196-203; T. Basok, "The troubled road to repatriation in Central America: lessons learned by refugees in exile," Refuge 13 (1994): 11-12; J. Alexander, "Things fall apart, the center can hold: processes of post-war political change in Zimbabwe's rural areas." in Zimbabwe's Liberation War, eds.
-T. Ranger and N. Bhehe (London: James Currey, 1992); R. Krznaric, "Guatemalan returnees and the dilemma of political mobilization," Journal of Refugee Studies 10 (1997): 61-78.
+In Nicaragua the contras rearmed during the peace process over misunderstandings regarding the issue of land access.
+See A. de Soto and G. del Castillo, "Implementation of Comprehensive Peace Agreements: Staying the Course in El Salvador," Global Governance 1:2 (1995), 189-203.
+Subsequent to the end of the Mozambican Resistencia Nacional Mocambicana (RENAMO) war, the author was employed as a technical assistant to the national land policy reform effort and observed formidable land tenure problems in the Mozambican interior that significantly aggravated the ongoing peace process. - 15.
+R. Ek and A. Karadawi, "Implications of Refugee Flows on Political Stability in the Sudan," Ambio 20:4 (1991), 196-203; T. Basok, "The Troubled Road to Repatriation in Central America: Lessons Learned by Refugees in Exile," Refuge 13:10 (1994), 11-12; J. Alexander, "Things Fall Apart, the Center Can Hold: Processes of Postwar Political Change in Zimbabwe's Rural Areas," in Zimbabwe's Liberation War, ed.
+T. Ranger and N. Bhehe (London: James Currey, 1992); R. Krznaric, "Guatemalan Returnees and the Dilemma of Political Mobilization," Journal of Refugee Studies 10:1 (1997), 61-78. - 16.
+Alexander, "Things Fall Apart." - 17.
+Jon Unruh, "Land Tenure and Identity Change in Postwar Mozambique" GeoJournal 46 (October 1998), 89-99.
+This illustrates how a combination of factors in postwar Mozambique led to concentrations of migrants, large holders, and established customary groups in agronomically valuable areas, all pursuing very different approaches to land access, claim, and use.

-17 Alexander, "Things fall apart, the center can hold: processes of post-war political change in Zimbabwe's rural areas."

-18 J. Unruh, "Land tenure and identity change in postwar Mozambique" GeoJournal 46 (1998): 89-99; illustrates how a combination of factors in postwar Mozambique led to concentrations of migrants, large holders, and established customary groups in agronomically valuable areas, all pursuing very different approaches to land access, claim, and use.
 Significant incompatibilities in these pursuits created problems for the peace process in these areas.
-As civil conflict grew in Somalia, certain areas of the country were being claimed by nomadic pastoralists under clan transient-access rights arrangements, by small-scale agriculturalists using historical customary rights of occupation, by large scale-land interests accessing lands through the instruments of the state, as well as by heavily armed interests seeking access and control over lands by force; see

-J.D.
-Unruh, "Resource Sharing: small holders and pastoralists in Shalambood, Lower Shabelle Region," in The Struggle for Land in Southern Somalia: The War Behind the War. eds, C. Besteman, and L. Cassanelli (Boulder CO: Westview Press, 1996).
+As civil conflict grew in Somalia, certain areas of the country were being claimed by nomadic pastoralists under clan transient-access rights arrangements, by small-scale agriculturalists using historical customary rights of occupation, by large-scale land interests accessing lands through the instruments of the state, as well as by heavily armed interests seeking access and control over lands by force.
+See Unruh, "Resource Sharing: Small Holders and Pastoralists in Shalambood, Lower Shabelle Region," in The Struggle for Land in Southern Somalia: The War behind the War, ed.
+Catherine Besteman and Lee Cassanelli (Boulder, CO: Westview Press, 1996).